CT Scan (CAT Scan) services available at 3 convenient Auckland locations

 CT imaging uses special low-dose x-ray equipment combined with powerful computing technology to create detailed 2D and 3D images of the body; including the brain, neck, chest, abdomen and pelvis, and bones.
 The CT scan is painless, and takes images in ‘slices’, which give insight into the structure and workings of the area.
 A safe contrast agent– a harmless dye – is sometimes given intravenously to make the images easier to read.
 The CT images are then used by radiologists to diagnose a range of conditions, and to guide minimally invasive procedures such as lesion biopsies and nerve root injections.
 CT is considered to be very safe and painless.

 If you need a CT scan, here’s everything you need to know.

 Before your scan

-When you make an appointment, our booking team will let you know exactly what to expect for your particular scan, and if there’s anything you need to do beforehand.
+When you make an appointment, we will let you know exactly what to expect for your particular scan, and if there’s anything you need to do beforehand.
 For example, you may need to fast beforehand (avoiding any food in the hours prior), or arrive a little early.
 Unless you’ve been asked not to, you should continue eating and drinking normally and take all your usual medications.

 CT scans use x-rays, so if you’re pregnant, or suspect you might be, let us know.
-This means we’ll most likely be unable to perform the CT, but we can discuss the situation directly with your doctor.
+This means we may not be able to perform the CT, but we can discuss the situation directly with your doctor.
 Please also let us know if you suffer from allergies or if you have diabetes, kidney disease or asthma.